shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

 * * *
+Question: Why Apple can't see nature?

+Answer: Because it doesn't have windows!

+* * *

 There are two types of People{